 These shell carriers aren’t required for a match, but are part of the gear needed at higher levels of competition.

 That also means the guns themselves are often modified so that they are easier to load and can hold more shells at once.
-In some cases, box magazine-fed shotguns are used instead of the tubular magazines most of us are more familiar with.

 Tubular magazines are often extended, and their loading ports widened so that it is easier for the competitor to shove shells into them quickly.

-Shotgun modifications for tactical/action matches aren’t just for loading.
-Most commonly, some sort of sighting system beyond the bead or rib may be added for increased accuracy on static targets, and controls are made larger so that they are easier to operate at speed.
+Additionally, some sort of sighting system beyond the bead or rib may be added for increased accuracy on static targets, and controls are made larger so that they are easier to operate at speed.